by Bob Richards E. E. T.

 Here's a bunch of pictures I took during the build process:

 The internal acoustic padding is where a lot of speakers fall short.
-You want to completely dissipate that rear energy, which otherwise re-emerges through the diaphrams FREQUECY SELECTIVELY.
-In other words it "colors" the sound in a less desireable way.
+You want to completely dissipate that rear energy, which otherwise re-emerges through the diaphrams FREQUECY SELECTIVELY (or thru the walls of the enclosure in some cases).
+In other words it "colors" the sound in a very undesireable way.
 A "gaussian" dissipation mechanism would be close to ideal.
 To achieve that, I glued the relatively stiff 3/8 inch thick wool felt tight against all internal surfaces.
 Then put a layer of 1/2 inch thick foam rummer on top of that.
 Then some dense wads of "Acousta-stuff" (like fiberglas insulation, which would work fine too) (the white stuff). then more foam rubber (the pink stuff) toward the rear.
 It's all glued in place as in the photos.
 The two shelves are there for their abilty to break up the potential end to end resonant issues, and to make the center part of the front baffle board (3/4 thick MDF) more rigid; less likely to ever vibrate significantly.
-Their openings don't line up, so any resonance is minimized.
+These internal openings don't line up, so any resonance is minimized.

-Like with the vast majority of the listening rooms, the FR gets a bit ugly by the time the acoustic energy gets to the couch.
-Every room reflection causes a comb filter effect.
+Like the vast majority of listening rooms, the frequency response gets a bit ugly by the time the acoustic energy gets from the speaker diaphrams to your ears at the couch.

 The Peerless brand 12 inch XXLS woofer below was top of the line about 20 years ago, and is still very competitive with any of todays woofers.

 Below you can see the very well vented spider.
 On the right is a better look at the cabinet.

 The very low bass is quite juicy.
 Especially noticable on percussion.

 I've since put grill frames on the woofers too.